Germany

-Used on many cruisers built in the 1890s and early 1900s.
-Most ships had a single or twin turret mounted both fore and aft.
-However, the Scharnhorst class also had four single guns mounted amidships in casemates in addition to a twin mounting on both the bow and stern.
+Used on the armored cruisers built in the 1890s and early 1900s.
+Most ships had single or twin turrets mounted on the bow and stern with the Scharnhorst class having an additional four single guns mounted amidships in casemates.

-In May 1917, one gun from Roon was emplaced at Cape Helles, Turkey, where it was used to harass the British ships seen at Kephalo and Aliki.
+Eight guns removed from the Victoria Louise class were used on the Belgian coast in the Freya and Hertha batteries (four guns each).
+In May 1917, one gun removed from the Armored Cruiser Roon was emplaced at Cape Helles, Turkey, where it was used to harass the British ships seen at Kephalo and Aliki.

 Actual bore diameter was 20.93 cm (8.24").